-Romania: EC Oltenia’s restructuring plan near approval20.
-November 2020. / SEE Energy News
+Romania: EC Oltenia’s restructuring plan near approval, SEE Energy News

 For its restructuring and decarbonizing plan worth 3.5 billion euros, coal-based electricity producer Energy Complex (EC) Oltenia is near to obtain the approval of the European Commission (EC).
 The statement from the company said that it has launched the notification procedure, which is the final stage of the evaluation process needed in order to get the five-year plan (2021-2026) approved by the EC.
 The restructuring and decarbonization plan of EC Oltenia was conceived and structured over a period of five years, during which the company must become viable by streamlining operations and by switching to renewable and less polluting resources.
 The plan was sent to the EC for approval in August.

 EC Oltenia has benefited from a state aid worth some 250 million euros and will either repay it within a maximum of six months or, if the company’s financial situation does not allow this, it must send to the EC a restructuring plan or liquidation plan.
 In this context, the viable solution, the only one taken into account by the company’s management and by the Government, is to continue the activity and, implicitly, to submit a restructuring plan that includes a decarbonization program that requires significant investments in the coming years.
 The restructuring plan reportedly involves the phased closure of four units in three thermal power plants operated by the company, but only after gas-fired units and four coal pits will be put into operation.
 Regarding CET Craiova 2, the restructuring program envisages the closure of the two current coal-fired units of 150 MW as of 2025.
 These capacities will be replaced by a 200 MW gas-fired cogeneration unit, which should be put into operation by the end of 2024.